GenieFramework/Genie.jl/docs/src/tutorials/5--Handling_Query_Params.md

 # Handling query params (GET variables)

 Genie makes it easy to access query params, which are values sent as part of the URL over GET requests (ex: mywebsite.com/index?foo=1&bar=2 `foo` and `bar` are query params corresponding to the variables `foo = 1` and `bar = 2`).
-All these values are automatically collected by Genie and exposed in the `@params` collection (which is part of the `Router` module).
+All these values are automatically collected by Genie and exposed in the `params` collection (which is part of the `Router` module).

 ### Example